Vikash174/V-Movies/README.md

 # V Movies

-On this website user can find information about latest Movies .
-User can search for a particular movie, can add to his favourite list and also can see all details about selected movie.
+On this website, users can find information about the latest Movies.
+User can search for a particular movie, can add it to their favorite list and also can see all details about the selected movie.

 ## Build Using